abdulbadii/smart-directories-navigation/README.md

 reverse the dir. index order and go to the last of dir. stack

 g ,,
-Do nothing, made use only to refresh, update the prompt string of dir. stack which is cleaned up from any duplicate and inexistant directory
+Do nothing.
+It's only made use to refresh, update the prompt string of dir. stack which is cleaned up from any duplicate and inexistant directory

-g [a g option/command] -0
+g [g command] -0
 toggle hiding or showing the directory stack list ouput on the prompt string
 if an optional command given, execute it first before the toggling, if it is to hide it'd still lastly be shown the list after which it'd be hidden on the next command prompt
 so naturally, `g -0` is merely to toggle hide or show the directory stack list, not at all going into $HOME directory first

 g -h[n]
-retrieve any directory path written in the past 49 (or n number specified of) lines of command history, or if it's non directory then get its directory in which it is, so to push them repetitively in the way already described above i.e. the most recent one being the current directory
+retrieve any directory path saved in the last 49, or n number specified, lines of command history.
+If it's a path to non directory object, get its directory, then push them all repetitively in the way that the most recent one being the current directory

 g \<a shell command line\>
-argument is any CLI with an executable whose argument(s) can be obtained from the dir. stack by which it is referenced
+argument is a CLI with the first is an executable name whose argument(s) can be obtained from the dir. stack by which it is referenced
 on purpose of get more its various selection and navigation, append // to the argument.
 This won't make it immediately executed, instead it'd get into readline which will be ready to do what Bash command prompt will, e.g: modify argument path or string, making use of auto completion, etc

 #### This'd be the most useful feature which would be perfected with its auto completion capability